All you need to know about joining OVO Energy or Boost

 4.1 You agree that we’re allowed to tell your existing supplier to end your contract with them and to switch the supply to us.

-4.3 We’ll make every effort to complete your switch to us and begin the supply within 21 calendar days from the date we tell your previous supplier, although this could be delayed because of reasons outside our control.
+4.3 We’ll make every effort to complete your switch to us and begin the supply start date within 21 days from the date we tell your previous supplier, although this could be delayed because of reasons outside our control.

-4.5 We can also change the start date for the supply if:
+4.5 We can also change the supply start date if:

-(b) Or you tell us you’ve changed your mind,
+(b) You tell us you’ve changed your mind; or

-(c) Or you ask us to start making the supply at a later date.
+(c) You ask us to start making the supply at a later date.

 4.6 You agree to submit opening meter readings when we ask you to do so.

 Switching from a credit meter to a prepayment meter